Basic Personal Amount

 o 1st Additional Enhanced Rate: Additional 1% each, bringing total to 5.95% each

-o 2nd Additional Enhanced Rate: additional 4% employer + 4% employee only for individuals with annual earnings above the 1st earnings ceiling (between $68,500 and $73,200 in 2024)
+o 2nd Additional Enhanced Rate: additional 4% employer + 4% employee only for individuals with annual earnings above the 1st earnings ceiling (between $68,500 and $73,200 in 2024; $71,300 and $81,200 in 2025)

 Canada Training Credit (CTC)